Resources / Study info

 - M visa = For nonacademic or vocational institutions.

 It’s important to note that individuals cannot study on a visitor visa or under the Visa Waiver Program, except for recreational non-credit courses.
-Visitor visas might be suitable for brief periods of recreational study, but for U.S.-conferred degrees or certificates, a student visa is mandatory, even for short durations or distance learning programs.
+Visitor visas might be suitable for brief periods of recreational study, but for U.S.-conferred degrees or certificates, a student visa is mandatory, even for short durations or distance learning programmes.

 To attend | Visa Category |